Isabella-L/Isabella-L/README.md

 - 👋 Hi, I’m @Isabella-L
-- 👀 I’m interested in Chinese Calligraphy
+- 👀 I’m interested in Rick & Morty.
-- 🌱 I’m currently learning HTML/CSS and Javascript.
+- 🌱 I’m currently learning ROS and Web Development.
 - 💞️ I’m looking to collaborate on robotics project.
 - 📫 How to reach me spacecraft to Mercury.